Do prompt positions really matter?: Introduction

-Hence, in this paper, we quantify how much prompt position matters by evaluating various accessible models on different Natural Language Understanding (NLU) tasks under few-shot and zero-shot settings.
-We comprehensively test a range of prompt position options with many popular types of prompts and tasks.
+Hence, in this paper, we quantify how much prompt positions matter by evaluating various accessible models on different NLP tasks under few-shot and zero-shot settings.
+We comprehensively test a range of prompt position options with many widely used prompt styles (e.g. cloze and prefix) and methods (e.g. gradient-based and gradient-free).
 Our findings reveal unexpected performance variations among different prompt positions in both zero-shot and few-shot settings.
-Significantly, we observe that in most cases, the prompt positions used in reference published work show a sub-optimal performance compared to other prompt position choices.
-We focus in this paper on zero and few-shot NLU tasks that can be trained with medium sizes models using relatively low computational resources (i.e. a single GPU card for fine-tuning), but expect our results will also apply to models trained with the latest Large Language Models (LLMs).
-Our choice of zero and few-shot tasks was motivated by observations that prompt models with limited supervised training data seems to benefit more from prompt engineering, and this hypothesis is born out by our results which show prompt position matters most when labelled datasets are smallest or unsupervised.
+We also discover that instruction-tuned models do not always reduce performance disparities, even though they typically include vocabulary and positional variations in their training templates.
+Interestingly, we observe that in many cases, the prompt positions used in previously published works show a sub-optimal performance compared to other prompt position choices.
+Our choice of zero and few-shot tasks is driven by the observation that prompting methods are particularly useful when training data is limited \cite{promptsurveyLiu}, and this hypothesis is born out by our results which show prompt positions matter more when the available labelled data is limited.

-The key contributions in this paper are: \begin{itemize} \item The most comprehensive analysis to date looking at the impact of prompt position with cloze, prefix, manual, continuous prompt types in both few-shot and zero-shot settings for a variety of NLU tasks including Natural Language Inference, Sentiment Analysis and Question Answering. \item Empirical results showing the prompt positions used in many published works are sub-optimal choices, suggesting prompt position optimisation could be an interesting new research direction to go alongside current work on prompt engineering. \end{itemize}
+The key contributions of this paper are\footnote{Code available at \url{https://github.com/milliemaoo/prompt-position}.}: \begin{itemize} \item To the best of our knowledge, we are the first comprehensive analysis looking at the impact of prompt position across different methods and prompt styles in both few-shot and zero-shot settings for a variety of NLP tasks. \item Empirical results show that prompt positions matter.
+The positions used in many published works are often sub-optimal choices, with no universally superior prompt position across all tasks.
+These results suggest prompt position optimisation might be a useful addition to the existing field of prompt engineering and prompt position-aware instruction tuning could be explored to build more robust language models in the future. \end{itemize}